Eshlyn greets you

 I chuckled.
 “Might want to get your eyes checked.
 I’m more ‘disaster with good intentions’ than anything admirable.”

 “Not true.”
 She bumped me with her shoulder.
-“You get into trouble, sure.
-But you always land on your feet.”
+“You get into trouble, sure, but you always land on your feet.”

-“You know,” I whispered, holding her gaze, “you’re kind of adorable when you’re pretending not to worry.”
+Finally, I leaned forward, resting my forehead against hers, and she let out a breath I hadn’t noticed she’d been holding.
+“You know,” I whispered, holding her gaze, “You’re kind of adorable when you’re pretending not to worry.”

 She huffed a laugh that cracked, just slightly.
 “And you’re intolerable, giving me those eyes when we have places to be.”